Mohammad8921/NormalizeProductsRelation-DigikalaDatabase/Readme.md

 2. Install xlrd.
 3. Place "5-awte8wbd.xlsx" in the root of "codes" directory.
 4. Make sure there is no database named "digikala_db" in your databases.
-5. Run "tables.py" to create tables and then run "script.py" to load data.
+5. Run "tables.py" to create the tables and then run "script.py" to load the data.
 6. Enter your mysql root password when the scripts run.